themesberg/flowbite-svelte/src/routes/docs/components/alert.md

 Use the following alert elements that are also dismissable.

-As `Alert` inhertits from the `Frame` component you can attach the `transition` and `params` props to control the dissimal animation.
+As `Alert` inhertits from the `Frame` component you can attach the `transition` and `params` prop to control the dissimal animation.
 By default `fade` svelte function is used.
 See the example below.

 You can use `slot="close"` to override the default close button.
 That slot exposes `close` function that makes the alert dismissed when triggered.
 See the last example.